The Habit Loop Explained: Cue, Routine, Reward

 How FineStreak Uses This

-FineStreak is built directly on the cue-routine-reward model.
-When you commit to a habit inside the app, we help you lock in a specific cue (time, place, or trigger event), track the routine as a simple yes or no, and deliver a reward through streaks, community accountability, and real financial stakes.
+FineStreak is an accountability app that uses financial stakes and daily check-ins to help people build lasting habits.
+It is built directly on the cue-routine-reward model.
+When you commit to a habit inside the app, you lock in a specific cue (time, place, or trigger event), track the routine as a simple yes or no, and receive a reward through streaks, ranks and a points leaderboard, and real financial stakes.

-The stakes piece matters.
+The penalty piece matters.
 A streak counter is a nice reward.
-Losing five dollars to the pot when you break the chain is a stronger one, because your brain weighs losses more heavily than gains, a pattern behavioral economists call loss aversion.
+Losing the fine you set when you break the chain is a stronger one, because your brain weighs losses more heavily than gains, a pattern behavioral economists call loss aversion.
 Combine a clean cue, an easy routine, and a reward with real weight, and the loop gets carved in fast.
+For how this loop fits into the broader timeline of building a habit, our complete guide to habit formation maps the full process from first rep to automatic behavior.

 You can see the full system at finestreak.com.